AnttiKurittu/kirjuri/README.md

 # Kirjuri
 Kirjuri is a simple php/mysql web application for managing physical forensic evidence items.
 It is intended to be used as a workflow tool from receiving, booking, note-taking and possibly reporting findings.
 It simplifies and helps in case management when dealing with a large (or small!) number of devices submitted for forensic analysis.

-You can try the demo installation of Kirjuri here: http://kirjuri.kurittu.org/

 OVERVIEW & LICENSE
 ------------

 Kirjuri is developed by Antti Kurittu at the Helsinki Police Department as an internal tool.
 Original development released under the MIT license.
 Some components are distributed with their own licenses, please see folders & help for details.

 It requires PHP and MySQL and uses Twig (http://twig.sensiolabs.org), HTMLPurify (http://http://htmlpurifier.org/), Bootstrap (http://getbootstrap.com), Font Awesome (http://fontawesome.io), Freepik image resources (http://www.freepik.com), Chart.js (http://www.chartjs.org), TinyMCE editor (https://www.tinymce.com) and jQuery (https://jquery.com).
 You can install Kirjuri on a LAMP/WAMP/LEMP stack with just a few commands.
-Kirjuri has been tested on Windows, Max and Linux using PHP5 and PHP7.
+Kirjuri has been tested on Windows, Mac and Linux using PHP5 and PHP7.

 WARNING
 ------------